NoahNaki/levelplugin/README.md

 # LevelPlugin

 This plugin manages town and building progression.
-Building stages can now be loaded from FastAsyncWorldEdit (FAWE) `.schem` files.
-Add a `schem: <file>` entry under each stage in `buildingstages.yml` and place the schematic file inside the plugin's data folder.
-When a schematic is specified the stage will paste it using FAWE instead of the huge `blocks` list.
+Building stages can be saved and loaded from FastAsyncWorldEdit (FAWE) `.schem` files stored in the plugin's `schematics` folder.

+Use `/buildingstage schem <building> <level> <stage>` to export the selected region as a schematic and register the stage automatically.
+The resulting `buildingstages.yml` entry references the schematic file instead of thousands of block lines.